caltechlibrary/andor/docs/Workflow-Use-Cases.md

 # Workflow Use Cases

-Next are some use cases exploring this interaction.
+Below are use cases exploring how a workflow permissioned users would interact with the system.

 ## Use case 1